-Typically, asset resources originate from a maintenance system, and the hierarchical structure from the maintenance system often defines how the asset resources are organized in Cognite Data Fusion (CDF).
+Typically, asset resources originate from a maintenance system, and the hierarchical structure of the maintenance system often defines how the asset resources are organized in Cognite Data Fusion (CDF).

 The relationships resource type allows you to organize the assets in other structures in addition to the standard hierarchical asset structure.

-For example, you can choose to organize the assets by their physical location, where the grouping nodes in the hierarchy are buildings and floors, rather than systems and functions.
+For example, you can organize the assets by their physical location, where the grouping nodes in the hierarchy are buildings and floors rather than systems and functions.
 Another example is to build a graph structure that allows you to navigate assets by mimicking their physical connections through wires or pipes.

 Building asset structures